Trump cancels military parade, blames D.C. officials for high cost

 Breaking News Emails

-President Donald Trump said Friday he has canceled a planned military parade this fall in the nation's capital because of the "ridiculously high" price tag given by D.C. officials.
+President Donald Trump said Friday that he had canceled a planned military parade this fall in the nation's capital because of the "ridiculously high" price tag given by D.C. officials.

 "The local politicians who run Washington, D.C. (poorly) know a windfall when they see it.
 When asked to give us a price for holding a great celebratory military parade, they wanted a number so ridiculously high that I cancelled it," Trump tweeted.